+The number of clusters you define depends upon your failover policies.
 Suppose you have four nodes (A, B, C, D), with two failover pairs (A/B and C/D):

-- If the applications running on A or B are never intended to run on C or D (and vice versa), then it is better to set up two independent clusters in separate pools.
-In this case, you could log into A and define nodes A and B (forming the first pool), and define cluster AB.
+- If the applications running on A or B are never intended to run on C or D (and vice versa), then it is better to set up two separate clusters.
+In this case, you could log into A and define nodes A and B (forming a pool), and define cluster AB.
 You would then log into C and define nodes C and D (forming the second pool), and define cluster CD.
-There is no interrelationship between cluster AB and cluster CD; they are in separate pools.
-The pools should have separate networks. - If the applications running on A/B might at some point run on nodes C or D, then all four nodes should be configured as one cluster within a single pool.
+There is no interrelationship between cluster AB and cluster CD. - If the applications running on A/B might at some point run on nodes C or D, then all four nodes should be configured as one cluster.